Las Geel, Somaliland

 There are over 700 cave paintings outside Kasama, most of them to the east of the town, making this one of the richest areas for rock art anywhere in Africa.
 While a few of the images are representational, the tradition here is of enigmatic geometric designs that defy easy interpretation.
 The art is generally considered to be the work of the Twa people, around 2,000 years old, but has variously been dated to late Stone-Age peoples.

-The finest of several rock-art sites scattered around eastern Uganda, Nyero is also perhaps the most accessible, situated only 10km west of Kumi on a good dirt road.
+Far and away the finest of the 20-odd prehistoric rock-art sites identified on the granite outcrops that scatter the plains around eastern Uganda, Nyero is also one of the most accessible, situated only 10km west of the main road between Mbale and Soroti.
 The site comprises six discrete painted panels set within a few hundred metres of each other on a prominent granite outcrop called Moru Ikara.
 Most impressive is Panel Two, a 6m-high rock face reached via a narrow cleft between two immense boulders.
 At least 40 sets of red concentric circles are partially or wholly visible on the face, as is one ‘acacia pod’ figure.

 Diana’s Vow, Zimbabwe